Programs of Study

 GRADE: 9-12

-In Construction Management, students gain knowledge and skills specific to those needed to enter the work force as carpenters or building maintenance supervisors or build a foundation toward a postsecondary degree in architecture, construction science, drafting, or engineering.
-Construction Management includes the knowledge of the design techniques and tools related to the management of architectural and engineering projects.
+In Construction Management I, students will gain knowledge and skills needed to enter the workforce as apprentice carpenters or building maintenance supervisors’ assistants or to build a foundation toward a postsecondary degree in architecture, construction science, drafting, or engineering.
+Construction Management I includes the knowledge of design techniques and tools related to the management of architectural and engineering projects.

 CREDIT: 2